 If you want to avoid the street creatures, although we can't imagine why you'd want to, they largely stick to the streets and leave guests on the sidewalks alone.

-Are you planning on attending Halloween Horror Nights 27?
+Are you planning on attending Halloween Horror Nights Orlando in 2022?
 What questions do you have for us about the event?
-Share in comments below.
+Share in the comments below.